ArkadiuszSa/app-founder-client/README.md

 * Team leader can make offer to the project owner.
 Project owner chooses from offers.

 On this time app is not finished.
 I must admit that this app deviates from main angular guide.
+In plan:
+* make separation of services and move them to every component folder
+* move most of component logic to services
+* start to using interfaces and classes